deutranium/deutranium.github.io/content/posts/google-generation-scholarship.md

 ## What is it?
 After going through many name changes like AnitaB.Org Scholarship, Google Women Techmakers etc, the Google Generation Scholarship is meant *"for women in computer science .... to help aspiring students pursuing computer science degrees excel in technology and become leaders in the field"*[^1]

+Selected scholars get the following:
+- $1000 USD for 2021-2022 school year
+- Google Swag
+- A Google retreat!
+(Mine was virtual because of COVID)

 [^1]: [Google Generation Scholarship](https://buildyourfuture.withgoogle.com/scholarships/generation-google-scholarship-apac/)